uf-mil/mil/docs/navigator/lessons22.md

 ## Shipping Improvements

-* **We should bring more materials over air rather than shipping them.** - If cost allows, we should aim to bring more materials by carry-on rather than shipping.
+* **We should bring more materials over air rather than shipping them.** - If cost allows, we should aim to bring more materials ourselves by plane rather than shipping.
 Shipping can be a hastle and is subject to more delays than bringing carry-ons or checking luggage.
 Furthermore, bringing less by shipping can shorten our shipping manifest, making the entire shipping process easier.
 One note about checking equipment is that it is likely to get